The Daily News (Kentucky): History

 The Daily News acquired The Amplifier, a local arts monthly, in 2007.

 In 2020, in the face of cuts in advertising revenue that was exacerbated by the COVID-19 pandemic, the Daily News eliminated its Saturday print edition.

 After 140 years of local ownership, the Gaines family sold the Daily News to Carpenter Newsmedia, a subsidiary of Boone Newspapers in Tuscaloosa, Alabama, a family-owned chain of more than 90 papers.
 The sale took effect on June 30, 2023.
 The Daily News was the last independent family-owned daily newspaper remaining in Kentucky.
+In August 2025, the paper announced it will decrease it's print days from six to three a week.